MintMCP

 • Reduce the infrastructure overhead that delays AI initiatives

-• Create role-specific endpoints through Virtual MCP architecture
+• Create role-specific and agent-specific endpoints through Virtual MCP Bundles

 • Maintain audit trails for security reviews and compliance workflows

-• Govern AI coding assistants through LLM Proxy visibility
+• Govern AI coding assistants through Gateway and Agent Monitor visibility

-MintMCP's Virtual MCP architecture provides role-based tool exposure through dedicated endpoints, ensuring teams access only the tools they need while maintaining comprehensive audit trails.
+MintMCP's Virtual MCP Bundles provide role-based and agent-based tool exposure through dedicated endpoints, ensuring teams and agents access only the tools they need while maintaining comprehensive audit trails.
 This granular control helps prevent over-privileged access without sacrificing developer productivity.

 The platform's pre-built integrations with Elasticsearch, Snowflake, and other enterprise systems accelerate time-to-value while maintaining security oversight.
-Combined with SOC 2 Type II attestation and AI coding assistant governance capabilities, MintMCP provides a production-ready foundation for enterprise AI deployment.
+Combined with SOC 2 Type II audited status, HIPAA standards alignment, and AI coding assistant governance capabilities, MintMCP provides a production-ready foundation for enterprise AI deployment.

 Engineering leaders seeking to deploy MCP infrastructure without months of implementation work should explore how MintMCP can improve their AI governance posture in days rather than quarters.